udaya28/VCET-grade-calculator/README.md

 # VCET grade calculator
-# Suggesions are warm welcomed
+ Suggestion are warm welcomed
-# You can also contribute to this repo just pull a request
-# Thanks to all my friends who supported me during developement
+ You can also contribute to this repo just pull a request Thanks to all my friends who supported me during developement